alexrozanski/PXListView/README.markdown

 Thanks to [Mike Abdullah][4] for optimizations related to cell dequeuing.

-This version of PXListView has been modified by [Uli Kusterer][5].
-Don't blame the original author for any issues you may have with this code.
 Thanks to [Uli Kusterer][5] for additions and fixes to PXListView including momentum scrolling, keyboard navigation, changes to variable row heights (using CGFloats) and accessibility.

   [1]: http://perspx.com/blog/archives/1427/making-list-views-really-fast/